 Building on the Bridgetown Initiative, our brief summarizes why these clauses should be prioritized and how they can ensure countries and communities have avenues to quickly access capital when needed for food, shelter, energy, and more to keep communities and whole societies afloat.

 Download the Why Pandemic Clauses Should be Included in Lending Agreements brief.
-Please reach out to Rafael if your organization would like to sign the brief.
+Please reach out to Emlyn if your organization would like to sign the brief.